mdancho84/mdancho84.github.io/_posts/2022-06-02-the-most-overlooked-r-package.md

 # What's the surprise?! 🥳

-**I'm super stoked to announce MY NEW COURSE that's coming soon.** It's crafted to get you a data scientist job in 30-days (from developing your skills in my R-Track program).
+**I'm super stoked to announce MY NEW COURSE that's coming soon.** It's crafted to get you a data scientist job in 30-days (once you've developed your skills through my R-Track program).

 ![](/assets/30_day_datascientist-1.jpg)